sudheermuthyala/terraform-/06-terraform-state/90-Terraform-state-list-show-commands/state-mv/README.md

 - This command can also move to a destinantion address in a completely diferent state file
 - This is a Dangerous Command
 - very advanced usage command
-- results will be unpredictable if concept is not clear about terraform state
+- results will be unpredictable if concept is not clear about terraform state files mainle